pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_configuration.md

 ## Event listeners

-- PubNub client: updates from all subscriptions.
+- PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
-- Subscription: updates for a specific channel/group/metadata/user.
+- Subscription: updates for a single channel/group/metadata/user.
-- SubscriptionsSet: updates for a set of subscriptions.
+- SubscriptionsSet: updates for a list of subscriptions.

-See Publish & Subscribe for entity-specific handlers.
+See Publish & Subscribe for details.

 ## User ID

-A required unique identifier for each client (user or device).
+A required unique alphanumeric identifier used to identify the client.

 ### Set user ID

-Set userId during instantiation; reuse the same value per device.
+Set userId on instantiation or via setUserId.
+Reuse the same userId per device.

+##### Required User ID
+Always set userId.
+Persist it for the lifetime of the user/device.

 ```
 `1var pubnub = new PubNub({